nmrr/nitrokeyhsm-cheatsheet/README.md

 ```
 p11tool --login --list-all *URI*
 ```
-**URI** of object are necessary to perform action with the associate object (encrypt data with a stored key for example)
+**URI** is needed to perform action with the associate object (encrypt data with a stored key for example)

 To encrypt a file with a RSA public key: